 CWP is not a nut-free zone.

-It is the responsibility of the school to ensure that any students with allergies are appropriately catered for.
-It is expected that schools will supply, carry and be trained to use relevant medication, including epipens, to be used in the event of an allergic reaction, where relevant.
+It is the responsibility of the centre to ensure that any children with allergies are appropriately catered for.
+It is expected that centres will supply, carry and be trained to use relevant medication, including epipens, to be used in the event of an allergic reaction, where relevant.

 The animal feed provided to patrons to feed to the animals is nut-free and made in a nut-free site.